nicewang/Phased-Array-Ultrasonic-Signal-Generator/README.md

 To verify the practical utility of the generator, acoustic experiments were conducted to analyze the propagation characteristics of high-power ultrasonic waves in various media, and predictions for ultrasonic signal focusing were performed.

-Experiments results demonstrate that the proposed signal generator system fully meets all design specifications, successfully achieving 8-channel phase/pulse-width modulation and high-power amplification.
+Experiment results demonstrate that the proposed signal generator system fully meets all design specifications, successfully achieving 8-channel phase/pulse-width modulation and high-power amplification.
 The system holds significant practical value.
 This project explored multiple design iterations in FPGA logic and power circuitry, accumulating substantial empirical data through acoustic experiments and establishing a solid foundation for further research.

 ### 1. Simplified Phased Array Ultrasound Signal Generator System
 #### 1.1 Functional Block Diagram
 ![Functional Block Diagram of Simplified Phased Array Ultrasound Signal Generator System-1](assets/fig_1.png)